 Doherty’s first instrument was classical trumpet.
 His good friend Scott Archer remembers when Doherty discovered the guitar.
 “He heard Randy Rhoads’ guitar riffs on Ozzy’s first record, and he immediately wanted to learn how to play guitar.”
 Doherty also played piano, mandolin, and lap steel guitar.
 “If it had strings, Brian could figure it out,” shares Tony Zangolli, friend and Death of 8’s drummer.
 Doherty was a thoughtful and dedicated teacher, known for his in-depth methods and the relationships he built with his students.
 “They learned how to play guitar, not just a song.
 He would make the kids wear nerd glasses on the nights they studied music therapy,” explains Zangolli, with a laugh.

 Doherty considered Sarnia to be his adopted hometown, and he was part of the local music scene and community.
 “Brian had a heart for those who struggle.
-He was studying Music Therapy at McMaster University and he was working on a Therapeutic Music & Guidance program through Ray of Hope to help people struggling with addiction,” explains Bil Eldridge, friend and Death of 8’s vocalist/guitarist.
+He was studying Music Therapy at McMaster University and working on a Therapeutic Music & Guidance program through Ray of Hope to help people struggling with addiction,” explains Bil Eldridge, friend and Death of 8’s vocalist/guitarist.
 Doherty was also a Big Brother to a young man for several years.
 “Brian was endlessly giving and was always concerned about everyone else.”

 Music wasn’t Doherty’s only passion.
 He loved smoking meat, dirt biking, woodworking, and fishing.
 “Everything Brian did, he did with his whole heart.
 If he was passionate about something, he would do his research and learn all about it,” shares Eldridge.
 “He made a lot of beef jerky on his smoker, and he would bring huge ziplock bags of it everywhere.”
 Eldridge believes that Doherty brought out the best in people.
 “He brought my skills and music to a higher level through writing and jamming together.”